pointfreeco/swift-navigation/Sources/SwiftNavigation/Documentation.docc/SwiftNavigation.md

 powerful to be able to drive navigation from state.
-It allows you to encapsulate more of your feature's logic in an isolated and testable domain, and it unlocks deep linking for free since one just needs to construct a piece of state that represents where you want to navigate to, hand it to SwiftUI, and let SwiftUI handle the rest.
+It allows you to encapsulate more of your feature's logic in an isolated and testable domain, and it unlocks deep linking for free since one just needs to construct a piece of state that represents where you want to navigate to, hand it to SwiftUI, and let SwiftUI do the rest.

 The UIKitNavigation library brings a powerful suite of navigation tools to UIKit that are heavily inspired by SwiftUI.
 For example, if you have a feature model like the one discussed above in